NATO phonetic alphabet: Pronunciation of code words

+Design

+To create the code, a series of international agencies assigned 26 clear-code words (also known as "phonetic words") acrophonically to the letters of the Latin alphabet, with the goal that the letters and numbers would be easily distinguishable from one another over radio and telephone.

+The words were chosen to be accessible to speakers of English, French and Spanish.

+Some of the code words were changed over time, as they were found to be ineffective in real-life conditions.

 The final choice of code words for the letters of the alphabet and for the digits was made after hundreds of thousands of comprehension tests involving 31 nationalities.
 The qualifying feature was the likelihood of a code word being understood in the context of others.
-For example, Football has a higher chance of being understood than Foxtrot in isolation, but Foxtrot is superior in extended communication.
+For example, Football has a higher chance of being understood than Foxtrot in isolation, but Foxtrot is more often understood when combined with other words in the spelling alphabet.

 Pronunciations were set out by the ICAO before 1956 with advice from the governments of both the United States and United Kingdom.
 To eliminate national variations in pronunciation, posters illustrating the pronunciation desired by ICAO are available.
 However, there remain differences in the pronunciations published by ICAO and other agencies, and ICAO has apparently conflicting Latin-alphabet and IPA transcriptions.
 At least some of these differences appear to be typographic errors.
 In 2022, the Deutsches Institut für Normung (DIN) attempted to resolve these conflicts.
 For example, they consistently transcribe /[a]/ for what the ICAO had transcribed variously as /[a], [aː], [ɑ], [ɑː], [æ], [ə]/ in IPA and as a, ah, ar, er in orthography.

+In the official version of the alphabet, two spellings deviate from the English norm: Alfa and Juliett.
+Alfa is spelled with an f as it is in most European languages because the spelling Alpha may not be pronounced properly by native speakers of some languages – who may not know that ph should be pronounced as f.
+The spelling Juliett is used rather than Juliet for the benefit of French speakers, because they may otherwise treat a single final t as silent.
+For similar reasons, Charlie and Uniform have recognized alternative pronunciations where the ch is pronounced "sh" and the u is pronounced "oo", though these are not present on the NATO chart.
+Early on, the NATO alliance changed X-ray to Xray in its version of the alphabet to ensure that it would be pronounced as one word rather than as two, while the global organization ICAO keeps the spelling X-ray.